Last Updated on

 When I started with Pinterest, I didn’t pay much attention to the images.
 I knew that the images where important but I didn’t have time to dedicate on how to optimize Pinterest images.

 Needless to say, I didn’t see much traffic.

 I decided it was time to dedicate some time to learn more about Pinterest and I am very happy I did.

-Read this post Optimize and Hide Pinterest Images in a WordPress Post to learn more about Pinterest images.
+Related Post: Optimize and Hide Pinterest Images in a WordPress Post

 During that time I learned how to create images but when I included them into my posts to motivate people to pin to their boards, it took away from the flow of my posts.